mui/material-ui/docs/pages/blog/mui-core-v5.md

 We have used the migration of the demos from JSS to emotion as an opportunity to rework them.
 Many of the demos were originally added taking into account how they would help maintainers work on the components.
-Instead we have reversed the priority, putting the developers using them [first](https://github.com/mui-org/material-ui/issues/22484).
+Instead, we have reversed the priority, putting the developers using them [first](https://github.com/mui-org/material-ui/issues/22484).

 In practice, this means breaking down complex demos into smaller ones.
-We aim to have as many "inline preview" as possible.
+We aim to have as many "inline previews" as possible.
 It saves one click to expand the demo, and the mental overhead of figuring out what part of the code maps with what of interest you saw on the screen.

 <a href="/components/buttons/#basic-button"><img src="/static/blog/mui-core-v5/inline-preview.png" alt="" style="width: 649px; margin-bottom: 16px;" /></a>